 Access to capital is critical to many of our customers' ability to fund research and development, particularly early-stage biotechnology and pharmaceutical companies, and historically, these companies have funded their research and development activities by raising capital privately or in the equity markets.
 Past declines and uncertainties in the capital markets, including as a result of ongoing macroeconomic challenges during 2023 and into 2024, including elevated interest rates and volatile credit markets, limited access to capital and negatively affected companies' ability to fund research and development efforts due to a considerable contraction in the level of investment in venture- and private equity-backed startup companies and funding for companies at all stages, particularly early- and late-stage companies.
 Notwithstanding ongoing liquidity challenges, global venture capital investment increased slightly in 2024, however, investments in information technology and artificial intelligence ("AI") companies overshadowed other sector categories, with over twice the level of investment relative to the health and life sciences sector.
-Lower levels of venture capital investment in the health and life sciences sector, together with hesitancy about a broader economic recovery, including as a result of geopolitical instability and actual and potential shifts in U.S. and foreign trade, economic and other policies, has led certain of our customers to implement more stringent budgetary policies designed to conserve capital, which in turn, caused a reduction in development spending may stabilize or increase, if at all.
+Lower levels of venture capital investment in the health and life sciences sector, together with hesitancy about a broader economic recovery, including as a result of geopolitical instability and actual and potential shifts in U.S. and foreign trade, economic and other policies, has led certain of our customers to implement more stringent budgetary policies designed to conserve capital, which in turn, caused a reduction in research and development spending and a decline in further purchases of our products and services.
+We have no assurance as to whether, or when, such research and development spending may stabilize or increase, if at all.
 Further, if the funding of venture- and private equity-backed biotechnology and pharmaceutical companies remains weak or weakens further, the research and development budgets of our customers may be further reduced or eliminated altogether, which could impact future demand for our products and services.